SymbolSight: Minimizing Inter-Symbol Interference for Reading with Prosthetic Vision: Results

 To assess how these symbol collision patterns translate into reading performance, we compare native alphabets, randomized heterogeneous assignments, and optimized mappings produced by \textsc{SymbolSight}.
 Tables~\ref{tab:confusion_cost} and~\ref{tab:improvement_factor} show our findings.

 First, \emph{native baseline costs exhibit non-monotonic behavior with respect to distortion.} Notably, native Bulgarian and English symbols yield higher predicted confusion at low distortion than at medium levels (e.g., Bulgarian: 811 vs. 422).
 This mirrors the Braille phenomenon noted earlier, where prosthetic distortions may increase separability for certain symbol pairs.
-This counterintuitive finding suggests that legibility may not degrade linearly with signal fidelity, underscoring the necessity of computational modeling to identify optimal operating points that intuition alone might discard.
+This suggests that legibility may not degrade linearly with signal fidelity, motivating computational search over intuitive assumptions.

 Second, \emph{diversity alone improves legibility.} Despite the occasional resilience of native symbols, randomized assignments from the mixed pool consistently outperform the native baseline (e.g., Arabic Medium: 327 vs.\ 987).
 This suggests that standard alphabets, constrained by typographic cohesion, are generally suboptimal for prosthetic vision compared to a mixed pool containing distinct shapes like \ac{DCT} gratings and Braille.